Using a Rear-Facing Tether

 *Clek only allows rear-facing tethering when the vehicle has a dedicated, factory-installed rear-facing tether anchor available, such as in Volvos and Saabs.
 See the picture gallery at the end of the article for two pictures of factory-installed rear-facing tether anchors on a Volvo front seat track.

-Starting 01/28/15, Britax will no longer support rear-facing tethering beginning with their ClickTight convertible models, then with their G4.1 models later in 2015.
-See our article here for more information.
-Instead, Britax offers an anti-rebound bar for purchase which serves to function like Swedish style rear-facing tethering (see below).
-Anti-rebound bars (ARBs) are available for convertibles manufactured after June 2010, excluding the Classic and ClickTight models.
+Britax, originally the only manufacturer allowing rear-facing tethering, offers anti-rebound bars for their G4.1 series convertibles and their ClickTight convertibles which serves to function like Swedish style rear-facing tethering (see below).
+Anti-rebound bars (ARBs) are available for convertibles manufactured after June 2010, excluding the Classic models.
 If in doubt, follow the instructions written in your carseat manual.

 The reasons for a movement toward anti-rebound bars are two-fold: vehicle manufacturers are concerned with the advanced airbag wiring that may be housed around the front seat legs and ARBs perform the same Swedish style rear-facing style tether function with less force being transferred to the child.
 Even though there’s minimal force applied to the tether and carseat on rebound, that force is transferred to the child as a sudden stop when it’s tethered rear-facing.
 The ARB absorbs the force and allows a bounce-back so the child isn’t absorbing that sudden stop.
 To date, we don’t know of any injuries to children in carseats tethered rear-facing vs. using ARBs.
 These are energy management features on higher-end carseats that are like icing on a cake.
 Any rear-facing child is going to be *very* safe.